nicolovalle/fccmacro/README.md

 The options currently implemented are:
++ `loose`
-+ `extraloose`
++ `forcutvar`

 The events are discarded if the conditions are not fullfilled for *any of the clustering alogorithms*.
 This allows to run on the skimmed file using any of the jet methods.
-See the table below for the cuts implemented with the **extraloose** option.
+See the table below for the cuts implemented with each option.